elifcerkez/Chess/README.md

 The points are distrubited like this:

-Pawn = 1          // represented as p + (b for white or s for black) such as pb and ps Knight = 3        // represented as a + (b for white or s for black) Bishop = 3        // represented as f + (b for white or s for black) Rook = 5          // represented as k + (b for white or s for black) Queen = 9         // represented as v + (b for white or s for black) King = 100        // represented as s + (b for white or s for black)
+Pawn = 1          // represented as p + (b for white or s for black) such as pb and ps Knight = 3        // represented as ab as
+Bishop = 3        // represented as fb fs
+Rook = 5          // represented as kb ks
+Queen = 9         // represented as vb vs
+King = 100        // represented as sb ss

 Under the time limitations, the program is not calculating the points of pieces under attack yet.
-It accepts normal pointing.
+It calculates according to normal scoring.
 This will be updated later.
 It is recommend to run the program with C++11 standard or higher since extended initializer lists are used.